brianc/node-pg-copy-streams/README.md

 This is a more advanded topic.
 Check the test/copy-both.js file for an example of how this can be used.

 _Note regarding logical decoding_: Parsers for logical decoding scenarios are easier to write when copy-both.js pushes chunks that are aligned on the copyData protocol frames.
 This is not the default mode of operation of copy-both.js in order to increase the streaming performance.
-If you need the pushed chunks to be alignes on copyData frames, use the `alignOnCopyDataFrame: true` option.
+If you need the pushed chunks to be aligned on copyData frames, use the `alignOnCopyDataFrame: true` option.

 ## install